Neural Fields as World Models

 \subsection{Neural Field Architecture}

-The neural field instantiates the key constraint motivating our approach: information propagates through spatial neighbors, never teleporting across the representation.
+The neural field implements the locality constraint: information propagates through spatial neighbors rather than jumping arbitrarily across the representation.
 At each timestep, the field state $\mathbf{h} \in \mathbb{R}^{C \times H \times W}$ updates through three influences: decay of current activity, lateral input from neighboring locations, and visual input from the environment.
-A learned convolutional kernel $K$ ($7 \times 7$) implements lateral connectivity, ensuring that predicted motion must traverse intermediate positions just as objects traverse intermediate locations in physical space.
-Formally, the dynamics follow Amari's neural field equations \citep{amari1977dynamics}:
+A $7 \times 7$ convolutional kernel $K$ (randomly initialized, learned end-to-end with the rest of the world model) implements lateral connectivity: predicted motion must traverse intermediate positions just as objects traverse intermediate locations in physical space.
+The model uses an Amari-style neural field update \citep{amari1977dynamics}:

 Visual predictions emerge through linear reconstruction: $\hat{\mathbf{I}}_t = W_{\text{out}} * \mathbf{h}_t$.